-Year Five 2019 - 2020
+Year Five 2020 - 2021

 Dear Year 5 pupils, parents and carers,

-We have lots of exciting English, Maths, Science and new topics that we will be covering this year.
-Some of the topics we will cover are; Comparing People and Places, Comparing different artisits and The Egyptians.
+In the year ahead, we have lots of exciting English, Maths, Science and new topics that we will be covering this year.
+Some of the topics we will cover are; Oceans, Rivers and Mountains, Comparing different artists and The Victorians.
 The children have already shown an incredible interest in topic and I would encourage parents to send in any books or resources from home that you may have related to our topics.

 All pupils will have been provided with a reading pack and reading diary.
 Please do try to read with your children at home and fill it in their reading record when you do so.
 Letters of communication are sent home in the reading packs so please make sure they are brought in to school every day.
 This will help you stay organised, carry any homework and anything else you may need for a school day.

 Homework will be set on a Friday and should be returned on a Wednesday.
 It would be fantastic if parents would support us at school by encouraging children to do their homework and bring it back into school.
 This is an excellent way for you to engage with your child and speak to them about what they are doing at school.